Terry Reintke: Political positions

 In 2021, Reintke joined forces with David McAllister and Radosław Sikorski in initiating a letter of 145 member of the European Parliament to Commission President Ursula von der Leyen and Education Commissioner Mariya Gabriel in which they called for allowing Scotland and Wales to rejoin the European Union’s Erasmus+ mobility scheme.

+Following the protests in Germany against the AfD party in January 2024, Reintke told EU Scream that she wants the European Parliament to launch an inquiry into the Identity and Democracy party, which regroups far-right extremists at the EU level, including Marine Le Pen's Rassemblement National party.
+The inquiry could lead to excluding the ID party from receiving EU funds or even to banning the ID party, if it can be proven that the far-right party does not respect the democratic values of the EU enunciated in Article 2 of the Treaty on European Union.

 Controversy

 In 2014, Reintke reported on her first week as a Member of the European Parliament in a widely discussed YouTube video with fellow Green representatives Jan Philipp Albrecht and Ska Keller, which led to criticism of her ability to work with opponents.

 Along with Volker Beck, Felix Banaszak and Max Lucks, Reintke was temporarily detained when Beck wanted to speak publicly at Istanbul Pride in June 2016.

 Recognition

 In December 2017, Reintke was featured in TIME magazine's coverage of their Person of the Year issue, as part of the "Silence Breakers" honoured for speaking out against sexual abuse and harassment.